 Luckily for us, there are boards designed specifically for these types of conditions!

-This section will discuss how boards differ depending on the type of conditions and what might work best for your needs.
+This section will discuss how boards differ depending on the conditions and what might work best for your needs.

 If you find yourself wanting to SUP on one of these windy days, here’s what you need to know about choosing the right board,

 - The wider your board is, the more stable it will be